Unc1eW4ng/Unc1eW4ng/README.md

 # Jialei Wang
-A sophomore in ZheJiang University major in computer science.
+A sophomore in ZheJiang University majoring in computer science.